kodiua/angular-styleguide-es6/README.md

 # Angular Style Guide ES2015/ES6

 This is an ES2015/ES6 fork of the popular Angular 1.x Style Guide by John Papa.
-It is intended for use with the generator-gulp-angular and Babel, and things that do not apply in that circumstance have been removed.
+It was originally written for use with generator-gulp-angular and Babel, and things that do not apply in that circumstance have been removed.

+**Note:** generator-gulp-angular has been deprecated, but the people working on it are now working on FountainJS, which I highly recommend as a starting point.
+Just make sure to choose Angular 1.x and Babel to stay in line with this guide.

 Please be advised that all examples will not be copy/paste working examples.
 In instances where classes are imported, it is expected that the imported class was defined correctly, in another file, and imported in.